 It complements another project already underway that aims at enhancing the competitiveness of plant product exports in Senegal.

-WHAT WE ARE DOING
+WHAT WE DID

-- improve border agency cooperation
+- improving border agency cooperation

 Developed as part of the German Federal Ministry of Economic Cooperation and Development (BMZ)’s Partnership Programme for Employment and the Promotion of Small and Medium-Sized Enterprises (SI Jobs) initiative, the project also aims to contribute to the government’s Emerging Sustainable Plan, including the creation of sustainable jobs in the agricultural sector.

-The project will be assessed using the Alliance’s Total Trade and Logistics Cost (TTLC) methodology.
+The project is being assessed using the Alliance’s Total Trade and Logistics Cost (TTLC) methodology.
 In addition to assessing impacts across 10 direct costs, such as duties, tariffs, and fees, the TTLC approach looks at changes in a dozen indirect costs relating to lost time, including impacts from idle trucks, late delivery penalties, and extra storage and inventory charges.
 The TTLC methodology can show how reforms that target indirect costs can have a multiplying effect by preventing further delays longer lead times further downstream in value chains.

 Analysis, design, and development of automated processes using international best practice